 by Suzanne Roberts

-Too often we doubt ourselves and think we have to be experienced to tackle anything as daunting as a thru-hike, especially one that's a month or longer.
-This inspiring novel follows Suzanne Roberts, who's never backpacked before, and her two girlfriends from college, one who's experienced and athletic and the other who's inexperienced and bulimic, who decide to hike the John Muir Trail.
-This beautifully real memoir details both the trials and victories of these three young women as they hike through the stunning natural world and learn to find themselves.
+Too often we doubt ourselves because we think we have to be experienced to tackle anything as daunting as a thru-hike.
+This inspiring novel follows Suzanne Roberts, who's never backpacked before, and her two girlfriends who decide to hike the John Muir Trail.
+This beautifully real memoir details both the trials and victories of these three young women as they hike through the stunning natural world and learn about themselves.

 Hey there, we're Sam and Jacob!
 We're based in the Pacific Northwest and we love hiking, road tripping, and everything travel and outdoor related.